 For more information, visit LetsTalkWilsonville. com.
 If you have questions or comments, contact Kerry Rappold, Natural Resources Program Manager, at 503-570-1570, rappold@ci.wilsonville.or.us.
 Figure 12.
 Photo contest announcement in Boones Ferry Messenger (Oct.
 2020)

 Photo Contest: Celebrate our City's Beautiful Urban Forest ... and Win!
 To celebrate Wilsonville's urban forest, submit an original photo that includes a Wilsonville tree.
-Post your photo on Instagram using the hashtag Wilsonvilletrees or submit your photo online at LetsTalkWilsonville.com/ufmp by Oct.
+Post your photo on Instagram using the hashtag #Wilsonvilletrees or submit your photo online at LetsTalkWilsonville.com/ufmp by Oct.
 30 at 5 pm.
-The Urban Forest Management Plan (UFMP)

 The Urban Forest Management Plan (UFMP) project team is judging eligible entries and selecting. three winning photos by Nov.
-13.

-Winners will each receive a prize, and their photos

-winners will each receive a prize, and their photos may also be included in the City's Urban Forest Management Plan.
+13. Winners will each receive a prize, and their photos may also be included in the City's Urban Forest may also be included in the City's Urban Forest Management Plan.
 The contest is free of charge, and entrants can submit multiple photos.
 Learn more about the UFMP and see complete contest rules at LetsTalkWilsonville.com/ufmp.
 Figure 13.
 Photo contestant winner - Sandy Wilson